bit-bots/imagetagger/README.md

     ```

     This step will not work out of the box because configuration still needs to be done.
-    See the lower section about configuring ImageTagger on how to fix this.
+    See the lower [section about configuring](#configuration) ImageTagger on how to fix this.

 4.  #### Create a user

     *Note: This step requires a container running in the background.*
     ```shell
-    docker exec imagetagger /app/src/imagetagger/manage.py createsuperuser
+    docker exec -it imagetagger /app/src/imagetagger/manage.py createsuperuser
     ```

 #### About the Container